Use the powerful search feature to find more episodes that you want to listen to!

 That's one of the thing with feast and famine we start getting some clients, so we're busy with clients, and we don't work on the business, right?
 Yeah.

 Then there is a dud.

 I mean, I've done that when I was building websites.

-Uh, that's when I was doing, you know, you get, like, 34 clients, and suddenly you feel like you're really busy.
+Uh, that's what I was doing, you know?
+You get like 3 4 clients and suddenly you feel like you're really busy.

-Why do I dio right?
-But the good news is on the fix for that is it's just a scheduling issue.
+Right?
+But the good news is, the fix for that is it's just a scheduling issue.

 And so you factor that into your weekly plan.

-You know, maybe, instead of maxing yourself with 10 clients, you take non clients.
+You know, maybe instead of maxing yourself with 10 clients, you take nine clients.

-And in that time that you would have spent with your not client, not apply it.
+And in that time that you would have spent with your ninth client, you are marketing and selling.